Q: What is "nationality" in Slovakia, Central Europe?

 Better conveyed by the phrase ethnic group in contemporary English, the word and concept is commonly translated as nation.
 But národ does not readily match a nation as it is used especially in modern American English in the sense of "a country" and "the sum total of the citizens of a country."

 19th-century kingdom: Nations or ethnic groups?
 Slovak: národ; Croatian, Slovene, Serbian: narod; German: Nation; Hungarian: nemzet; Romanian: națiune; Rusyn: нація.

 The U.S. and Central European concepts of a nation and národ developed along opposing trajectories.
-While Americans fought the natives and each other for a larger country and their activists and politicians began to convince its immigrant inhabitants they were a single nation after the Civil War, Central European activists and politicians started with their language-defined homegrown národs and eventually sought to establish a country for each of them to avoid Budapest's alienating policy toward the kingdom's non-Hungarian majority.
+While Americans fought the natives and each other for a larger country, and their activists and politicians began to convince its immigrant inhabitants that they were a single nation after the Civil War, Central European activists and politicians started with their language-defined homegrown národs and eventually sought to establish a country for each of them to avoid Budapest's alienating policy toward the kingdom's non-Hungarian majority.
 The Pittsburgh Agreement was an important step in that direction by Slovak-Americans.

 Boxes in Slovak permanent residency application:

 Many Slovak bureaucratic forms, including birth certificates and school reports, have a box for štátne občianstvo (štátna príslušnosť), "citizenship," determined by the law on citizenship, and another box for národnosť, "ethnicity, ethnic identity," but commonly translated as nationality in English.
 The latter one is freely chosen by (the parents of) the person it applies to, remains freely changeable throughout the person's life, and has no legal consequences.